Sakshi-KJadhav/mystic-wardrobe-whisperer/README.md

 Mystic Wardrobe Whisperer

 AI-powered personal stylist for every body type
-“You should choose the outfit — not let the outfit choose you.”
+"The dress must follow the body of a woman, not the body following the shape of the dress"

 🔗 https://mystic-wardrobe-whisperer.lovable.app/